rivercut404/RTOS_design_101/README.txt

 - When and Where the state of executing task should be changed?
   - If timer interrupt occur then the state of the task executing goto NOT_RUNNING (by kernel API)

-  - At the beginning of each task, Check the state of its own state and if NOT_RUNNING, then yeild
+  - At the beginning of infinite loop of each task, Check the state of its own state and if NOT_RUNNING, then yeild context switching works well...

-    yeild function has not been called => So, No context switching
+      Basic implementation of a preemptive system has been completed!

+  * The first context switching is a little wierd...
+0 => 2 rather 0 => 1